rushindrasinha/HappyHour/README.md

-#This is my HappyHour Web App made with Ruby On Rails + Bootstrap and some JavaScrupt
+#This is my HappyHour Web App made with Ruby On Rails + Bootstrap and some JavaScript
 ---

 ### Description :